GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/hyperdisk-ml/README.md

 % sudo umount /mnt
 ```

-4. Detach disk from the hydrator and switch to READ_ONLY_MANY access mode
+4. Detach disk from the hydrator and switch to READ_ONLY_MANY access mode.
 ```sh
 gcloud compute instances detach-disk $VM_NAME --disk=$DISK_NAME --zone=$ZONE
 gcloud compute disks update $DISK_NAME --access-mode=READ_ONLY_MANY  --zone=$ZONE
 ```

-5. Create a snapshot from the disk to use as a template
+5. Create a snapshot from the disk to use as a template.

 ```sh
 gcloud compute snapshots create $SNAP_SHOT_NAME \